derrickkorku/pub-sub-with-http-posts-in-laravel/README.md

 ## About Project

-This project demonstrates how to pub/sub messages using http posts in Laravel 8
+This project demonstrates how to perform pub/sub messages using http posts in Laravel 8

 ## Setup